NYUDataBootcamp/Book/pandas-input.md

 **Exercise.** What are the variable names?
 Change them to something more informative.

-**Exercise.** Create a horizontal bar chart with this dataframe.
+**Exercise.** Create a horizontal bar chart with this DataFrame.
 What does it tell us?
 Which country has the most access to electricity?
 Cell phones?

 ## Resources